CourtneyGosselin/InteractiveConversationalAgent/README.md

    * "Could you say it in a different way I may just not know what youre on about"
 * Spell checkb - Not Implemented Currently
 * Language toolkits
-    * Synonym recognition -WordNet (you'll need a Java API to it)
+    * Synonym recognition -WordNet
+      * Implemented using Princeton WordNet and Jaws
-    * POS tagging -Stanford toolkit
+    * POS tagging -OpenNLP
       * POS tagging was implemented to give responses when a noun is found and otherwise defualt answer would of been used
-    * OpenNLP Named entity recognition -Stanford toolkit,
+    * Named entity recognition - OpenNLP
+      * Implemented to respond to named entites to make for smoother conversation
-    * OpenNLP Phrasal -Stanford toolkit
+    * Phrasal - Not Implemented
-    * Coreference Resolution -Stanford toolkit,
+    * Coreference Resolution  - Not Implemented
-    * OpenNLP Sentiment analysis tools -Stanford toolkit
+    * Sentiment analysis tools  - Not Implemented
-* Conversation with another agent in class
+* Conversation with another agent in class  - Not Implemented
 * Fixed Issues
   * Null response running every second in background removed
+  * Small GUI Image \
+  * Removed random Print statements

 ## Documentation
 Found in the files folder and ReadMe File